 While it’s a bit fiddly to get the SIM in there (it’s a tight fit) you can be pretty sure that once it’s in it your phone, isn’t going to go anywhere.
 Other adapters are available, of course, but make sure you spend some time checking out the user comments – particularly from people who have the same phone as you.

 How to use a nano SIM in any phone

 The mechanics of using a nano SIM in a non-nano phone are simple enough.
 First choose the appropriate adapter – in this case the nano to micro one – pop in your SIM card and then pop the SIM/adapter combo in the card slot.

 We’ve got good news and bad news on that front.
 The good news is that it’s easy to unlock your phone; the bad is that it tends to cost money, because networks don’t really want you to switch to their rivals.
-The specifics differ from network to network – for example in the UK, the Three network doesn’t lock its pay monthly handsets, while Vodafone devices can be unlocked for free after a year or £19.99 if a year hasn’t elapsed.
+The specifics differ from network to network, so you'll want to check with your provider for conditions.

-If your phone is locked to a particular network, you normally need to fill in an online form submission and wait up to 10 working days for the unlock to be processed.
+If your phone is locked to a particular network, you normally need to fill out an online form and wait up to 10 working days for the unlock request to be processed.